aeron11/HTML5-Game-Store/README.md

 # HTML5-Game-Store
-develop some web game in HTML5 &amp; CSS3 &amp; some other new modern web technicals
+develop some web game use HTML5 &amp; CSS3 &amp; some other new modern web techniques.